ArturSkrin/urbackup-monitoring/README.md

 - **urbackup-exporter** for exposing UrBackup stats
 - (Optional) **node_exporter** for system metrics

+Setup Firewall

-## Setup firewall because by default all services (Grafana, Prometheus, exporters) are publicly exposed if deployed on a VPS with a public IP.
+By default, all services (Grafana, Prometheus, exporters) are publicly exposed if deployed on a VPS with a public IP.
+Add these rules to restrict access:

 sudo iptables -A DOCKER-USER ! -s <your_ip> -p tcp --dport 55414 -j DROP sudo iptables -A DOCKER-USER ! -s <your_ip> -p tcp --dport 9554 -j DROP